spinnaker/spinnaker.io/content/en/docs/setup/other_config/monitoring/_index.md

 the case above, some of the tags are at different levels of abstraction and not actually independent.
 For example a 2xx status will always be success=true and a non-2xx status code will always be success=false.
-Which to use is a matter of convienence but given the status tag (which can distinguish 4xx from 5xx errors) the success tag does not add any additional time-series permutations since its value is not actually independent.
+Which to use is a matter of convenience but given the status tag (which can distinguish 4xx from 5xx errors) the success tag does not add any additional time-series permutations since its value is not actually independent.